bpmn-os/limex/README.md

 ### Functions and aggregators

-Functions can be applied to on `,` separated arguments and aggregators can be used on sets.
+Functions can be applied on `,` separated arguments and aggregators can be used on sets.

 | Symbol | Alias   |
 |--------|---------|